 5.6.1 Example 6.1 - reduced quality of captions in live content

 An organization is hosting webinars.
 It provides real-time captioning through a professional service provider (CART).
 The captioning service provides a high degree of accuracy, customary for the field.
-Here and there words are missed and misspelled, in particular some technical terms and the names of people are not always properly captioned during the live cast of webinars.
+Here and there words are missed and misspelled, in particular some technical terms and the names of people are not always properly captioned during the live cast of webinars since they are not known to the captioners and not provided in advance by the speakers.
 In some webinars the moderators have sufficient time to pay attention to such mistakes, and to provide corrections in real time.
 At other times the discussions are too fast for real time corrections, for example during Q&A sessions.
 The live captions are also created by humans listening to the audio and typing the captions, so they are not synchronized with the audio.
 When the organization publishes recorded webinars, it corrects the captions and the transcripts, and synchronizes the captions with the audio to improve accessibility.

 5.7 Current limitations in making some types of content fully conform